jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 2. **Psychological**: Your fears and longings.
 Your personality - are you modest or flamboyant, the last of the big spenders or a tightwad?
 Who influenced your feelings and thoughts about money?
 3. **Cultural**: The beliefs embedded in our laws and customs.
 More is better, growth is good, winners and losers, private property, rewards and punishments, power and status, macroeconomics.
 Do you recognize these as the warp onto which you've woven your money life?

 The above definitions are true sometimes, but none are true always.
-The one thing you can say that is always true for you, one hundred percent of the time, is 4. **money is something you trade your life energy for**.
+The one thing you can say that is always true for you, one hundred percent of the time, is level four: **money is something you trade your life energy for**.
 You sell your time for money.
 Knowing that money is life energy is like taking the red pill, it allows you to maximize and optimize your most previous resources: your time and your life.
 # Step 2: Tracking your life energy
 ![image](images/tracking-life.png)
 1. Establish the actual costs in time and money required to maintain your job(s) and compute your real hourly wage.